Denzeduous/breezevm-portfolio/index.md

 Blocks are sub-sections of code within scopes.
 They can use the stack values of its parent scope and blocks.
 A block stores prepared values, so a block must be defined within a scope in order to use prepared values.
 Blocks also make managing prepared values within self-contained sections of code in a stack incredibly easy, removing the need to pull prepared values often.

 ## Breeze Bytecode Files
-Breeze Bytecode files (`.bbc`} files) have a custom format to make serializing and deserializing simple and efficient.
+Breeze Bytecode files (`.bbc` files) have a custom format to make serializing and deserializing simple and efficient.
 These files are broken into two parts: The header section, and the bytecode section.

 ### BBC Header
 A Breeze Bytecode header is broken up into several parts, some of variable length, and some of fixed length.